psrc/urbansim/psrc_parcel/data_preparation/README.txt

 VIII.
 Exporting resulting tables to database
 ****
-Export the following tables from your baseyear cache to the database: 'households', 'buildings', 'jobs'
+Export the following tables from your baseyear cache to the database: 'households', 'buildings', 'jobs', 'building_sqft_per_job'
   - For each table use:
     python opus_core/tools/do_export_cache_to_mysql_database.py -c your_cache_directory/year -t table_name -d database_name